fuzailm8/UCLA-STATS-202A-Assignments/README.md

 # UCLA-STATS-202A-Assignments
-Course assignments from UCLA Statistics course - Statistical Programming (STATS202A)
+Course assignments from UCLA Statistics course - Statistical Programming (STATS202A) (Fall 2019)

-This report is intended to give a brief overview and information about the previous HWs implemented in the STATS202A course.
+This report is intended to give a brief overview about the assignments implemented in the STATS202A course.
 There were 8 HW assignments and below are comments about each of the HW assignments.

+HW 1 - Random Number Generation and Monte Carlo Sampling HW 2 - Metropolis-Hastings and Gibbs Sampling
+HW 3 - Linear Regression using the Sweep Operation
+HW 4 - QR Decomposition and Linear Regression
+HW 5 - Eigen decomposition and PCA
+HW 6 - Logistic Regression and Adaboost
+HW 7 - XGBoost using Python Packages
+HW 8 - Support Vector Machines

-## HW 1 - Monte Carlo Sampling
+## HW 1 - Random Number Generation and Monte Carlo Sampling
 Languages used: Python and R
 The below random number generators were coded:
 - Uniform distribution [0,1] using the Linear Congruential Generator (LCG) algorithm.
 It is defined by the formula: